ethereum/consensus-specs/specs/core/0_beacon-chain.md

 This document represents the specification for Phase 0 of Ethereum 2.0 -- The Beacon Chain.

 At the core of Ethereum 2.0 is a system chain called the "beacon chain".
-The beacon chain stores and manages the registry of [validators](#dfn-validator).
-In the initial deployment phases of Ethereum 2.0, the only mechanism to become a [validator](#dfn-validator) is to make a one-way ETH transaction to a deposit contract on Ethereum 1.0.
-Activation as a [validator](#dfn-validator) happens when Ethereum 1.0 deposit receipts are processed by the beacon chain, the activation balance is reached, and a queuing process is completed.
+The beacon chain stores and manages the registry of validators.
+In the initial deployment phases of Ethereum 2.0, the only mechanism to become a validator is to make a one-way ETH transaction to a deposit contract on Ethereum 1.0.
+Activation as a validator happens when Ethereum 1.0 deposit receipts are processed by the beacon chain, the activation balance is reached, and a queuing process is completed.
 Exit is either voluntary or done forcibly as a penalty for misbehavior.
 The primary source of load on the beacon chain is "attestations".
 Attestations are simultaneously availability votes for a shard block and proof-of-stake votes for a beacon block.
 A sufficient number of attestations for the same shard block create a "crosslink", confirming the shard segment up to that shard block into the beacon chain.
 Crosslinks also serve as infrastructure for asynchronous cross-shard communication.

 ## Notation

-Code snippets appearing in `this style` are to be interpreted as Python code.
+Code snippets appearing in `this style` are to be interpreted as Python 3 code.

-## Terminology

-* **Validator**<a id="dfn-validator"></a>—a registered participant in the beacon chain.
-You can become one by sending ether into the Ethereum 1.0 deposit contract.
-* **Active validator**<a id="dfn-active-validator"></a>—an active participant in the Ethereum 2.0 consensus invited to, among other things, propose and attest to blocks and vote for crosslinks.
-* **Committee**—a (pseudo-) randomly sampled subset of [active validators](#dfn-active-validator).
-When a committee is referred to collectively, as in "this committee attests to X", this is assumed to mean "some subset of that committee that contains enough [validators](#dfn-validator) that the protocol recognizes it as representing the committee".
-* **Proposer**—the [validator](#dfn-validator) that creates a beacon chain block.
-* **Attester**—a [validator](#dfn-validator) that is part of a committee that needs to sign off on a beacon chain block while simultaneously creating a link (crosslink) to a recent shard block on a particular shard chain.
-* **Beacon chain**—the central proof-of-stake chain that is the base of the sharding system.
-* **Shard chain**—one of the chains on which user transactions take place and account data is stored.
-* **Block root**—a 32-byte Merkle root of a beacon chain block or shard chain block.
-Previously called "block hash".
-* **Crosslink**—a set of signatures from a committee attesting to a block in a shard chain that can be included into the beacon chain.
-Crosslinks are the main means by which the beacon chain "learns about" the updated state of shard chains.
-* **Slot**—a period during which one proposer has the ability to create a beacon chain block and some attesters have the ability to make attestations.
-* **Epoch**—an aligned span of slots during which all [validators](#dfn-validator) get exactly one chance to make an attestation.
-* **Finalized**, **justified**—see the [Casper FFG paper](https://arxiv.org/abs/1710.09437).
-* **Withdrawal period**—the number of slots between a [validator](#dfn-validator) exit and the [validator](#dfn-validator) balance being withdrawable.
-* **Genesis time**—the Unix time of the genesis beacon chain block at slot 0.

 ## Custom types